Tinkrew/blockscaper/README.md

 `docs-gen`

 # !items
-Get all the Blockscaper Items!
+Get all the Blockscaper items!

 `items`